TITLE: Blood Ties(1/2)

 "Are you Grey McKenzie?" she asked, knowing the question was unnecessary but buying another few seconds to compose herself.

-She opened her mouth, her brain still working furiously to come up with just the right words when any response was rendered moot by Mulder's reappearance from the backyard.
+She opened her mouth, her brain still working furiously to come up with just the right words when her response was rendered moot by Mulder's reappearance from the backyard.

 "No luck, Scully, I..."